Construction has begun on the new Pomerleau Lake Substation in Plymouth north of Schmidt Lake Road, just west of I-494.

 Modified Alternative C selected

 Following the public meetings, we modified Alternative C by moving the location of the proposed Pomerleau Lake Substation (view substation location) to a parcel of city-owned land north of Schmidt Lake Road and just west of I-494.
 In addition to constructing the new Pomerleau Lake Substation, Alternative C includes reenergizing the existing 3.4-mile 69 kV line between the new Pomerleau Lake Substation and Hollydale Substation.
 Re-energizing the line will utilize the existing structures and infrastructure and require vegetation management.
 Alternative C also includes constructing a half-mile of 69 kV line parallel to an existing transmission line from the existing 69 kV line to the new Pomerleau Lake Substation, and building three 13.8 kV distribution lines (total of 3.3 miles) from the Hollydale Substation.
-The Hollydale substation will be upgraded on land own by us.
+The Hollydale substation will be upgraded on land owned by us.
 Alternative C requires no installation of additional pad-mounted transformers in Plymouth.

 Great River Energy (GRE) owns the existing 69 kV line and easements in Plymouth.
 We are negotiating to purchase the line from GRE.
 In taking ownership of the 69 kV line and easements, we have agreed to restrict the operating voltage of the existing Hollydale to Pomerleau Lake line route to 69 kV.